mverouden/blogdown-academic/content/post/2021-06-17-rstudio-installation-wurclient/index.md

 ---
-title: "Custom RStudio installation on a WURclient computer"
+title: 'Custom RStudio installation on a WURclient computer'
 subtitle: ''

 # Summary for listings and search engines